freedge/gomeme/README.md

 gomeme config.servers
 ```

-### config.agents
+### config.server

-List all agents for a specific server
+List all agents and hostgroups for a specific server

 ```
-gomeme config.agents --ctm FOO123
+gomeme config.server --ctm FOO123
 ```